redhat-cop/cloud.vmware_ops/roles/provision_vcenter/templates/README.md

 ## Additional VMware Documentation

 VMWare publishes ISO cli information online.
-It is dependent on the vSphere version, so refering to the commands provided by the ISO may be preferred. <br>
+It is dependent on the vSphere version, so referring to the commands provided by the ISO may be preferred. <br>
 Below are some helpful document names and links to versions of that documentation.

 [Prepare Your JSON Configuration File for CLI Deployment](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vcenter.install.doc/GUID-3683BA76-B08A-4DDB-9CCF-66660F6AD1CF.html)<br>